ravitripathi/ravitripathi.github.io/_posts/2022-03-12-Moving-a-Command-Line-Tool-project-to-Swift-Packages.md

 ----

 SPM now makes it easy to manage and write tests for a command line tool written in Swift.
 And with tools like [swift-test-codecov](https://github.com/mattpolzin/swift-test-codecov), [upx](https://github.com/upx/upx) and [Mint](https://github.com/yonaskolb/Mint), you can generate coverage reports for your project, optimize the size of your executable, and provide an easy way to distribute it.

+> This post was later published on the [Gojek engineering blog](https://medium.com/gojekengineering/migrating-an-xcode-command-line-tool-project-to-spm-47c5df36c54a) as well